Convicted Driver Insurance

 What counts as a driving conviction?

-If you have been issued a conviction by the police for breaking a motoring law such as speeding or dangerous driving then you have a driving conviction.
-When you receive a driving conviction you will most likely be issued with points on your licence and will have to pay a fine.
+If you have been issued a penalty by the police for breaking a motoring law such as speeding or dangerous driving, then you will have a registered driving conviction.

 Some common driving convictions include: